Senior Social Change Consultant

 Client & Project Management: Proven ability to work with clients in a collaborative and flexible way, while maintaining a close eye on effective project delivery.
 Clients come to us with challenges that require agile and iterative processes.
 You must be able to balance strong relationships with clients, flexibility to react to emerging challenges, and all within the constraints of resources available.

 You will have a minimum of 5 years of experience in social change, and at least 2 of those years in a consultancy role or similar.
-You should be used to working with and/or overseeing multidisciplinary projects, and confident serving as a SCA representative with clients and stakeholders, including mid to senior leadership of major foundations, local authorities, NGOs, and/or corporations.
+You should be used to working with and/or overseeing multidisciplinary projects, and confident serving as an SCA representative with clients and stakeholders, including mid to senior leadership of major foundations, local authorities, NGOs, and/or corporations.

 Our clients work with us to grow their impact/network/movements so an understanding of network theory and/or social movements is needed.
-Of course we will give you full training in our own methodologies.
+Of course, we will give you full training in our own methodologies.
 We work with many organisations operating within the charity sector, so a broad overview of the sector and its limitations is useful.
 This must be balanced with a good business sense for effective delivery of consultancy services and sustainability.

 What you’ll be doing